 - are determined to update the online content daily, and have been

 - were determined to update the online content daily, and they were

 - have been determined to update the online content daily, and they do

 - had been determined to update the online content daily, and they have

 ‘Dropped’ is in simple past.
 It’s over!
 We mean to say that the stakeholders are trying (they are still trying) to keep the content updated.
 It is an on-going process.
-So, we are looking at present continuous form of the verb tense when it comes to what the editors are doing.
+So, we are looking at the present continuous form of the verb tense when it comes to what the editors are doing.
 They are determined.
 And they are updating content regularly.
-The only option that has both verbs in the right tense is option is D. When you say that they have been determined, it means that their determination is still continuous.
+The only option that has both verbs in the right tense is an option is D. When you say that they have been determined, it means that their determination is still continuous.
 And the simple present verb ‘do’ means that it’s happening right now. so, D makes the cut.